Mammoth Hits Self Reported Market Capitalization of $12.60 Million (MMT)

 About Mammoth

-Mammoth is a coin.
-It launched on September 30th, 2021.
+Mammoth (MMT) is a coin.
+Its genesis date was September 30th, 2021.
 Mammoth’s total supply is 10,000,000,000 coins and its circulating supply is 6,999,999,997 coins.
-Mammoth’s official website is mmtchain.io.
+The official website for Mammoth is mmtchain.io.
 Mammoth’s official Twitter account is @mmtchain and its Facebook page is accessible here.
+The Reddit community for Mammoth is https://reddit.com/r/mammoth_official and the currency’s Github account can be viewed here.
 The official message board for Mammoth is medium.com/@mmtchain.
-The Reddit community for Mammoth is https://reddit.com/r/mammoth_official and the currency’s Github account can be viewed here.

 Mammoth Coin Trading

 It is usually not possible to purchase alternative cryptocurrencies such as Mammoth directly using U.S. dollars.
-Investors seeking to acquire Mammoth should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors seeking to trade Mammoth should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Mammoth using one of the aforementioned exchanges.

 Receive News & Updates for Mammoth Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mammoth and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.